-pandalikespoetry asked: What would you say to someone with aspirations to study English at university?
+pandalikespoetry said: What would you say to someone with aspirations to study English at university?

 DO IT!
 But heed some advice: